-- Planning to install CPVC Pipe Auto counting, Weighing and Bundling Machine. - 3.
-In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):
+Planning to install CPVC Pipe Auto counting, Weighing and Bundling Machine.

+3. In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):

 a.
 The details of technology imported b.
-The year of import C. Whether the technology has been fully absorbed No technology imported during last three years. d.
+The year of import No to along long inon outs al C. Whether the technology has been fully absorbed No technology imported during last three years. d.
 If not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and a.
 Capital The development work b.
 Recurring is carried out by the C. Total concerned departments on an ongoing basis.
 The d.
 Total R & D expenditure as a percentage of total turnover expenses and the cost of assets are grouped under the respective heads.